 Features and comparisons

+As the presence of "GIS" (for geospatial information system) in its name implies, Mapboard relies on a sophisticated spatial engine — but it abandons the user interface constraints of traditional GIS software.
 In the spirit of its namesake tool, Mapboard GIS prioritizes a natural and intuitive human interface for map editing over a fully realized set of tools.
-It does not include precision GIS features such as point-based editing operations.
-However, it has novel tools geared to stylus editing, such as erasing and reshaping features.
+It abandons precision GIS features such as point-based editing operation in favor of novel tools geared to stylus editing, such as quickly erasing and reshaping features.
 It also has path-breaking iterative topology capabilities.

-Mapboard GIS is cheifly focused on line and polygon data.
+Unlike other field data capture apps, Mapboard GIS is cheifly focused on editing line and polygon data.
 There are already many apps that support field sampling and measurement collection.
 It is best used alongside an app like FieldMove, StraboSpot, Rockd, or another tool for capturing point data.

 Right now, there is no way to see collected point data in Mapboard GIS.
 We will work towards deepening integrations with outside platforms for point data in a later iteration of the app.

 In order to function as a workable mapping application, Mapboard GIS supports a standard set of baseline capabilities: